osquery/osquery/docs/wiki/installation/cli-flags.md

 If this value is non-0 the watchdog level (`--watchdog_level`) for maximum sustained CPU utilization is overridden.
 Use this if you would like to allow the `osqueryd` process to use more than 90% of a thread for more than 6 seconds of wall time.

+`--watchdog_delay=60`

+A delay in seconds before the watchdog process starts enforcing memory and CPU utilization limits.
+The default value `60s` allows the daemon to perform resource intense actions, such as forwarding logs, at startup.

 `--utc=true`

 Attempt to convert all UNIX calendar times to UTC.